Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Methods

 \subsection{Linear time Greedy segmentation algorithm}

 The result of our self-segmentation distillation induces a framewise speech representation that exhibits a segmented structure as seen in the frame-wise similarity matrix (Figure \ref{simmat}, right).
-As we can see, our method produces a clean and robust segment structure that we can take advantage of to design a linear-time, greedy audio segmentation algorithm (also shown in Algorithm \ref{alg:greedy}).

-The algorithm involves three linear passes through the audio embeddings.
-The first step thresholds all of the embeddings by their L2 norm.
-This step allows us to differentiate between speech and non-speech segments.
-The second step is a monotonic agglomeration process where we sweep through each embedding and aggregate them into segments.
-Adjacent frames are merged together into a segment as long as their cosine similarity goes above a predefined merge threshold.
-This can be done in single pass without constructing the entire similarity matrix by greedily creating a new segment once a frame with a similarity below the threshold is seen.
+As we can see, our method produces a clean and robust segment structure that we can take advantage of to design a linear-time, greedy audio segmentation algorithm.
+The algorithm involves a monotonic agglomeration process where we sweep through each embedding and aggregate them into segments.
+While sweeping, the adjacent frames are merged together into a segment as long as their cosine similarity goes above a predefined merge threshold.
+The frames with L2 norm lower than a norm threshold are regarded as non-speech, and terminate agglomerating whenever encountered while sweeping.
+The greedy segmentation algorithm can sometimes make some errors by shifting some frames.
+Therefore, an additional pass is used to locally refine the boundaries by maximizing similarities between frames and assigned segments.
+See Appendix \ref{app:greedy_alg} for details.

-The greedy segmentation algorithm can sometimes make some errors by shifting some frames, so a third pass is used to refine the boundaries of adjacent segments.
-For each boundary, a local search range is defined from the midpoint of the previous segment to the midpoint of the sub-sequence segment.
-From here, we can compute the cosine similarity between each frame and the averages of the two segments.
-For each candidate boundary in the search range, we compute an aggregate cosine similarity score between each frame and the assigned segment and maximize this sum to find the optimal boundary between adjacent segments.

 Each one of these steps can be implemented with $O(n)$ complexity, so the entire segmentation algorithm has linear complexity with respect to the audio sequence length.
-As we can see in Table \ref{syldetect}, this is significantly more efficient that previous segmentation approaches (\cite{peng2023vghubert, cho2024sdhubert, komatsu2024self}) which all have $O(n^2)$ complexity.
+This allows fast online segmentation and is significantly more efficient than previous segmentation approaches (\cite{peng2023vghubert, cho2024sdhubert, komatsu2024self}) which all have $O(n^2)$ complexity as shown in Table \ref{syldetect}.
+In Section \ref{sec:syldetect}, we show that this algorithm is on-par with previous $O(n^2)$ algorithms when applied to \ours and other ablations involving previous models.